RinkM/Odin8.5-Library/README.md

 Changes include...

+TODO Feb 17 2023
+organize the types.  games with games etc.   does this mean I need to add something to library...

+API CALLS:
+Does a search to Movie API and gathers some information. makes a second call for movie poster information.

+uses GoogleBooks API to get all information about the books.

+Tried 4 different API services for Games.
+Tried IMVD g
+Tried GiantBomb - Used Jquery and JSONP (Javacript With Padding) to gain information.
+Tried Rawg - get game info, but doesn't return the correct box-art.
+They don't have it.
+Tried Twitch.

 How the app works :
 1) app displays the data in the library.
 Builds a card for each item. *library includes img of the item. *
 2) on Add Media button press, form opens.
 Select media type.
 New form to fill in the item and information.